Moving to Spain: Expat Registration Guide

 Your local Ayuntamiento (town hall).
 Madrid: Oficina de Empadronamiento.
 Barcelona: Oficina d'Atencio Ciutadana.

-EU Registration Certificate (Certificado de Registro - Green NIE)
+EU Registration Certificate (Certificado de Registro: Green NIE)

-MANDATORYEU Citizens OnlyThe Certificado de Registro is the official residence certificate for EU and EEA citizens, confirming the right of free movement in Spain.
-It is informally known as the Green NIE because of the green paper it was historically printed on, and it contains the holder's NIE number.
-Required for employment, banking, and tax registration, it is applied for at the Foreigners' Office (Oficina de Extranjeria) or at a National Police station.
+MANDATORYEU Citizens OnlyEU Registration Certificate (Certificado de Registro: Green NIE) in Spain: Within 3 months of entering Spain for stays longer than 90 days.
+Legally required for EU citizens.
+The official residence certificate for EU/EEA citizens, confirming their right of free movement in Spain.
+Known as the Green NIE due to the green paper it was historically printed on.
+Contains your NIE number.
+Required for employment, banking, and tax registration.
+Applied for at the Oficina de Extranjeria or National Police.

 - Valid passport or EU national ID card (original + photocopy)